-- LiDAR based follow terrain
+- Follow terrain (LiDAR based)

 - Relative

-- o Barometer based
+- Barometer based

 - GPS based

 In most cases, it is recommended to use the Follow Terrain altitude hold method, which relies on the ABZ Sense system.
 The multi-beam LiDAR continuously scans the environment and, based on a temporary real-time map generated from the point cloud, continuously and precisely adjusts the drone's altitude.
 This method is ideal for challenging terrains and plantations with significant height differences, such as vineyards and orchards.